Thanks, Mr Preston

 - sang "One" with Marvin Hamlisch and the National Symphony, as well as other concerts of Berlioz, Handel, Mozart, Prokofiev, and Stravinsky under a bunch of pretty good conductors

-- air-conducted the National Symphony above the stage by the lights as they played the main music from Star Wars after singing with them
+- air-conducted the National Symphony above the stage by the lights as it played the main music from Star Wars after singing with them

 - did a kick-line at Wolf Trap with a dozen other guys as we sang "Hello, Dolly" with the National Symphony